What Else Is Going On?

 About the Instructor

-Dr. Lynda Saponara has studied Alexander Technique for almost seven years and is training to become a certified Alexander teacher.
+Dr. Lynda Saponara has studied Alexander Technique for almost eight years and is training to become a certified Alexander teacher.
 These classes combine her experience of over 30 years as a piano teacher with her knowledge of Alexander Technique.
 Lynda has taught at Columbia University, The College of New Jersey, Mason Gross School of the Arts, New Jersey City University, and Wagner College.
 She has also collaborated with opera companies, singers, and instrumentalists in the New York area and abroad.